Friends of the Indian: Native reactions

 While every tribe was affected by the actions of the United States government, the responses varied between groups.
 The Ojibwe tribe at Red Lake consisted of a majority of warrior people due to continuous warfare in their past.
 In 1886, the United States government visited in an attempt to relocate other Ojibwe people there.
 However, the Red Lake leaders were prepared and responded by rejecting the commissioner's proposal.
 The chiefs were fervent in their response that the Red Lake territory was theirs.
 After a lot of back and forth, the Red Lake Ojibwe lost millions of acres.
 However, they were never subjected to the allotment.
 Other Indigenous peoples adopted the way of life of white Americans.
-Sarah Winnemucca, for example, was a Paiute woman that learned how to read and write and adopted European fashion trends.
+Sarah Winnemucca, for example, was a Paiute woman who learned how to read and write and adopted European fashion trends.
 Winnemucca avoided assimilating, and instead, like many others, found a way to mix the two identities and cultures of the Paiute and the European-Americans.

 Due to the Dawes Act, several tribal nations would be forced to live together and blend culturally.
 These tribes' active communication and unification slowed the implementation of the Dawes act.
 The Native voice was also influential in addressing duality when it came to United States citizenship.
 The contradictions of the government were more often exposed due to the individual tribes working together under one voice.